-Due to the sensitive nature of the defense industry sector, no official statistics are available on local production, imports, and exports.
-The only data available through public sources is the annual defense expenditures, illustrated in the table below.
+Due to the sensitive nature of the defense industry sector, there are no official statistics available on local production, imports, and exports.
+The only data available through public sources is the annual amount of defense expenditures, which is illustrated in the table below.

 Approximate Defense Spending

-Source: Ministry of National Defense (MoND) – Annual Budget
+Source: Ministry of Defense (MON) – Annual Budget

 2016 exchange rate: 1 USD = 4.0 PLN

 2017 exchange rate: 1 USD = 3.6 PLN

 2018 exchange rate: 1 USD = 3.7 PLN

 2019 exchange rate: 1 USD = 3.8 PLN

 2020 exchange rate: 1 USD = 3.95 PLN